-Want to buy the Treq Wind Sim Mount?
+Would you like to purchase the Treq Wind Sim Mount?
 Then get now 5% discount (Also on other Treq products!)
-What do you need to do to get this?
+What do you need to do to do this?
 Follow me on Instagram (@simracinghub.co.uk), send me a DM and you will receive the discount code from me ?

 Step 4: Connect the PC fans to the Motorshield